 Which program is right for my child and family?

-How may I find out more about the Magnet programs in HISD?
+How may I find out more about the Magnet or Choice programs in HISD?

 Contact the individual schools with questions specific to a particular school or program.
-For general information, please visit our website at www.houstonisd.org/magnet or call the Magnet Department at (713) 556-6947.
+For general information, please visit our website at www.houstonisd.org/schoolchoice or call the Office of School Choice at (713) 556-6947.
 Find out more about HISD Vanguard (G/T) programs by calling the Advanced Academics Department at (713) 556-6954.
 Application Questions.

 When may I submit an application?

-Applications will be accepted by all Magnet Programs beginning September 22, 2017.
-Applications must be completed and received by December 8, 2017, to be considered in the first round of screening.
-All complete applications received within this window will receive equal consideration, with no advantage being given for those applying earlier during the window.
+Applications will be accepted by all Programs beginning September 27, 2019.
+Applications must be completed and received by December 6, 2019, to be considered in the first round of screening.
+All complete applications received within this window will receive equal consideration.

 What is the fastest way to apply?

 Online.
 Not only is your application instantly processed, but you can print a copy of your selections for your records.
 Applying online will also give you access to the parent portal where notifications will be posted.

 How do I apply online?